shakacode/react_on_rails/docs/tutorial.md

 ![04](https://cloud.githubusercontent.com/assets/20628911/17464921/3c2fdb40-5cf2-11e6-9343-6afa53593a70.png)

-Visit http://localhost:5000/hello_world and see your **React On Rails** app running!
+Visit http://localhost:3000/hello_world and see your **React On Rails** app running!

 ![05](https://cloud.githubusercontent.com/assets/20628911/17464920/3c2e8ae2-5cf2-11e6-9e30-5ec5f9e2cbc6.png)

 ### Custom IP & PORT setup (Cloud9 example)

 In case you are running some custom setup with different IP or PORT you should also edit Procfile.dev.
-For example to be able to run on free Cloud9 IDE we are putting IP 0.0.0.0 and PORT 8080
+For example to be able to run on free Cloud9 IDE we are putting IP 0.0.0.0 and PORT 8080.
+The default generated file `Procfile.dev` uses `-p 3000`.

 ``` Procfile.dev
 web: rails s -p 8080 -b 0.0.0.0